 - both in standard and alternate language the "hello world" string is visible

 P.S. : the same issue is present even using the "subtitle" field instead of tx_metaseo_pagetitle

-#6 Updated by Thomas Mayer about 2 years ago
+#6 Updated by Thomas Mayer over 2 years ago

 - TYPO3 Version changed from 4.3 to 7